 - Approximately half of the trip will be spent paddling the Grand Portage Fur Trade Route on the US – Canada border; and the other half within the Quetico Provincial Park, Ontario, on the Kaministiquia Fur Trade Route.

-- Crews travelling this route will need to have a Quetico permit.
+- Crews traveling this route will need to have a Quetico permit.

 - This trip will only depart on the schedule noted below.
 Registration for this trip will be available when individual programs registration opens in early 2021.
 Due to the requirement of a Quetico permit – crews will need to budget additional monies to secure that permit, up to $1,000 per trip.